-Taking into account the findings from the community engagement exercise and the site audits, a SWOT analysis was prepared for the Ellon area.
-This analysis, has been used to inform the development of the Ellon Masterplan proposals which sets out priority projects designed to meet the Vision, Aims and Objectives of this plan.
+Taking into account the findings from the community engagement exercise and the site audits, a SWOT analysis was prepared for the Portlethen area.
+This analysis, used alongside the Placecheck data, has been used to inform the development of the Portlethen Masterplan proposals which sets out priority projects designed to meet the Vision, Aims and Objectives of this plan.

 From the body of information gathered from the site audits, community engagement and the SWOT analysis, a number of proposals were identified.
-The proposals which are set out in the next section of this masterplan were set out in a Draft Consultation Document, Launched in May 2016.
+The proposals which are set out in the next section of this masterplan were set out in a Draft Consultation Document, Launched in 2016.
 This consultation was supported online with a survey and a mail out to 23,000 households seeking comments on the proposals and asking local communities to priorities the infrastructure proposals.